PiwikPRO/PPMS-PublicDocs/web-api/index.rst

 Web API
 ====

-Our web API provides access to Piwik PRO functions and data.
-If you need to get raw data, manage tags, add new users - no problem!
-Our API is at hand and ready to be used in your next project.
+Our web API lets you access data and features in Piwik PRO.
+Whether you need to get raw data, manage tags or add a new user, no problem – our API is at hand and ready to be used in your next project.

 **See more**